hyperspy/hyperspy/doc/user_guide/cluster.rst

 Let's now perform cluster analysis on the stack and calculate the centres using the spectrum image.
 Notice that we don't need to fit the model to the data because this is a synthetic dataset.
-When analyzing experimental data you will need to fit the model first.
+When analysing experimental data you will need to fit the model first.

 .. code-block:: python